Federated Credential Management API

 2. Let metadata be the result of running fetch the client metadata with config, provider, and globalObject.

-3. If metadata is not null, metadata["privacy_policy_url"] is defined and the provider’s clientId is not in the list of account["approved_clients"], then display the metadata["privacy_policy_url"] link.
+1. If metadata is not failure, metadata["privacy_policy_url"] is defined and the provider’s clientId is not in the list of account["approved_clients"], then the user agent MUST display the metadata["privacy_policy_url"] link.

-4. If metadata is not null, metadata["terms_of_service_url"] is defined, and the provider’s clientId is not in the list of account["approved_clients"], then display the metadata["terms_of_service_url"] link.
+2. If metadata is not failure, metadata["terms_of_service_url"] is defined, and the provider’s clientId is not in the list of account["approved_clients"], then the user agent MUST display the metadata["terms_of_service_url"] link.

-To fetch the client metadata given an IdentityProviderAPIConfig config and an IdentityProviderConfig provider, run the following steps.
-This returns an IdentityProviderClientMetadata or null.
+To fetch the client metadata given an IdentityProviderAPIConfig config and an IdentityProviderRequestOptions provider, run the following steps.
+This returns an IdentityProviderClientMetadata or failure.

 1. Let clientMetadataUrl be the result of computing the manifest URL given provider, config["client_metadata_endpoint"], and globalObject.